D-Brox/cosmic-ext-applet-privacy-indicator/README.md

 This applet detects Microphone and Camera usage, as well as Screen Sharing/Recording.

-PipeWire is required for this applet to works.
+PipeWire is required for this applet to work.

 ![screenshot of the applet](./res/screenshot.png)

 ## Installation

+You can just grab the `.deb`, `.rpm` or tarball from the [releases](https://github.com/D-Brox/cosmic-ext-applet-privacy-indicator/releases/latest) page

+## Building from source

 Clone the repository: